Poacher (film)

 Poacher is a 2018 Kenyan / British short film directed by Tom Whitworth.
 The film received wide international attention after its release in Netflix in September 2020.
-It also became the first ever Kenyan film to be released via Netflix.
+It also became the first ever Kenyan short film to be premier via Netflix.

 Plot

 Shot in a dramatic film format, Poacher tells the story of a desperate farmer who runs into trouble after stealing a stash of blood ivory from a gang of international terrorists.
 The film seeks to highlight the significant international issue of illegal ivory trade by addressing the plight of Africa's endangered elephant population.